-Michael Sanderling has been chief conductor of the Lucerne Symphony Orchestra since the 2021/2022 season.
-The appointment follows many years of successful collaboration, with the common aim of further developing the orchestra in the direction of late Romantic repertoire such as Bruckner, Mahler and Strauss.
+Michael Sanderling has been chief conductor of the Lucerne Symphony Orchestra since the 2021/2022 season and his appointment follows many years of successful collaborations.
+The aim of his role is to further develop the orchestra in the direction of the late Romantic composers such as Bruckner, Mahler and Strauss.

 His third season on the podium with the orchestra offers highlights such as tours in Europe and South America as well as further CD productions.
 A Brahms cycle with the four symphonies and his Piano Quartet, orchestrated by Arnold Schoenberg and released by Warner Classics, attests his successful appointment.

 Sanderling shares the stage with soloists such as Christian Tetzlaff, Steven Isserlis, Chen Reiss, Renaud Capuçon, Edgar Moreau, Vadim Gluzman, Yoav Levanon and Elisabeth Leonskaya.